 C4 Healthlabs worked with its farm to obtain third-party lab tests that analyzed the soil, water and raw crop materials.
 All tests showed ZERO contaminants.

 At the top of the document, information identifying the product, batch number, and company who manufactured the product should be available – as well as contact information.
 Also at the top, laboratory information should be available.

 The cannabinoid report should list every cannabinoid detected, as well as the amount found in the product.
 This is also where you will find information about the total THC content of the product.
 CBD products made of industrial hemp should contain THC content of less than or equal to 0.3%.
 Broad spectrum and isolate products should show 0% THC.

 A certificate of analysis is potentially the single most important document related to the purchase of CBD products for informed consumers.
+Knowing how to read CBD lab tests gives you the power to understand your product’s purity.
 Our hemp farmers practice organic farming techniques and our extraction and distillation methods ensure product purity.
 We pride ourselves on our production transparency and encourage you to ask for our Certificates of Analysis with your products.
 If you have not yet done so, please reach out.
 If you would like assistance reviewing the results, just let us know.
 We are happy to help you be in full control of your wellness.